KGRN ETF: China Clean Tech ETF | Renewable Energy

 China Electric Vehicle Company Highlights

-Nio is a Chinese automobile company that designs and manufactures premium EVs.
+NIO is a Chinese automobile company that designs and manufactures premium EVs.
 Unlike other major EV manufacturers, Nio offers a battery-as-a-lease model which generates a significant long term revenue opportunity through monthly subscriptions.
 Additionally, NIO has a growing battery swapping and recharging station network, with a goal of having 4,000 stations in place by 2025.

 BYD Co.
 Ltd. is among the top global electric vehicle producers, with a total of 30 industrial units stationed around the world.
 Recently, the company has been securing large e-bus orders from the United States and Europe, further expanding its global market share.
 Beyond electric car manufacturing, BYD is the world's leading producer of rechargeable batteries.